 API Task Name and Description Inputs Outputs RECEIVE_READ_ADDRESS This task drives the ARREADY signal and monitors the read address bus for read address transfers coming from the master that have the specified ID tag (unless the IDValid bit = 0).
 It then returns the data associated with the read address transaction.
 If the IDValid bit is 0 then the input ID tag is not used and the next available read address transfer is sampled.
 This task uses the SLAVE_ADDRESS and SLAVE_MEM_SIZE parameters to determine if the address is valid.
-This task emits a "read_address_transfer_complete" event upon completion.
 ID: Read Address ID tag IDValid: Bit to indicate if the ID input parameter is to be used.
 When set to 1 the ID is valid and used, when set to 0 it is ignored.
 ADDR: Read Address LEN: Burst Length SIZE: Burst Size BURST: Burst Type LOCK: Lock Type CACHE: Cache Type PROT: Protection Type REGION: Region Identifier QOS: Quality of Service Signals ARUSER: Address Read User Defined Signals IDTAG: Sampled ID tag RECEIVE_WRITE_DATA This task drives the WREADY signal and monitors the write data bus for write transfers coming from the master.
 It then returns the data associated with the transaction and the status of the last flag.
 Note: This would need to be called multiple times for a burst > 1.
-This task emits a "write_data_transfer_complete" event upon completion.
 None DATA: Data transferred from the master STRB: Strobe signals used to validate the data LAST: Last transfer flag WUSER: Write User Defined Signals RECEIVE_WRITE_BURST This task receives and processes a write burst on the write data channel.
 It does not wait for the write address transfer to be received.
 This task uses the RECEIVE_WRITE_DATA task from the channel level API.
 This task returns when the complete write burst is complete.
 This task automatically supports narrow transfers and unaligned transfers; that is, this task aligns the output data with the burst so the final output data should only contain valid data (up to the size of the burst data).
-This task emits a "write_data_burst_complete" event upon completion.
 ADDR: Write Address LEN: Burst Length SIZE: Burst Size BURST: Burst Type DATA: Data received from the write burst DATASIZE: The size in bytes of the valid data contained in the output data vector WUSER: This is a vector that is created by concatenating all master write user signal data together